Me.

 Okay, but seriously, about John Forde…

-He’s the proud recipient of the “Ouzilly Award for Sterling Copy” and the “2008 AWAI Copywriter of the Year” award.
+He’s the proud recipient of the “Ouzilly Award for Sterling Copy” and the “2008 AWAI Copywriter of the Year” award as well as a 2009 “Most Valuable Player” award from Agora Financial Publishing .
 John has directly mentored dozens of successful writers and has led or helped lead international copywriting training programs, seminars, and bootcamps in the London, Paris, Bonn, Warsaw, Baltimore, and Delray Beach, Florida.

-John is also a regular speaker at travel writing conferences, a published author, and shamelessly proud father of the two best little children in — well — the world.
+John has also been a regular speaker at travel writing conferences, a published author, and shamelessly proud father of the two best not-so-little children in — well — the world.
 No, really.
 I’m not kidding.
 D&#m, they’re adorable.